 Philodendron mamei plants are sometimes put to large containers.
 When grown outdoors, Philodendron mamei makes a spectacular specimen.

-Philodendron Brazil is a yellow variegated cultivar of Philodendron hederaceum.
+Philodendron Brazil is a yellow variegated cultivar of Philodendron hederaceum (Philodendron scandens).
 Its dark green leaves are rounded in shape with elongated apieces that make them look almost heart-shaped.

-Young leaves are reddish pink in color.
+Young heart shaped leaf is reddish pink in color.
 As they mature, they become reddish orange and eventually light to dark green.

 The same color development is also observed on the stems of Philodendron Brazil.
 Each glossy leaf is splashed with cream and green colorations, which is distinct to this cultivar.